hopsoft/turbo_boost-commands/README.md

 *The primary distinction being that __state is wholly managed by the server__.*

-TurboReflex is a lightweight Turbo Frame extension... which means that reactivity runs over HTTP.
+Commands are executed via Rails a `before_action` which means that reactivity runs over HTTP.
-**Web sockets are NOT used for the reactive critical path!** 🎉
+_**Web sockets are NOT used for the reactive critical path!** 🎉_ This also means that standard Rails mechanics drive their behavior.

+Also, commands can be tested in isolation or via Rails controller, integration, and system tests.

 ## Sponsors